Back to Federal

 Plain English Breakdown

-This resolution states that the United States is not part of an international court called the International Criminal Court and does not recognize its authority.
+This resolution states that the United States is not part of the Rome Statute, does not accept the authority of the International Criminal Court, and condemns arrest warrant applications for Israeli leaders.

 What This Bill Does

-• Says the U.S. is not a member of the International Criminal Court (ICC).
+• States that the U.S. does not recognize the jurisdiction or legitimacy of the International Criminal Court.

-• Condemns the ICC for issuing arrest warrant applications for Israeli leaders.
+• Condemns the ICC's issuance of arrest warrant applications for Israeli Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant.

-• Supports Israel's right to defend itself from unwarranted international legal actions.
+• Reiterates support for Israel's right to defend itself and its leaders from unwarranted international legal actions.

 Who It Names or Affects